 Day in an day out for over 10 years, you have religiously showed up to work on time.
-You are mindful of others’ vacation days, and never request a Monday or a Friday off because that’s when your coworkers and your boss take off.
-After being in a field this long, you are great at what you do, and you know you are amazing at it.
-No one has as much people skills, confidence and patience as you do, and your workplace really misses you when you do take time off.
+You are mindful of others’ vacation days.
+Never would you think about requesting a Monday or a Friday off because that’s when your coworkers and your boss take off.
+After being in a field this long, you are great at what you do.
+You know you are amazing at it.
+No one has as much people skills, confidence and patience as you do.
+Your workplace really misses you when you do take time off.

 However, you’ve never been promoted.
-You’ve been told there’s no opportunity for growth, but at least they’ve given you minimal cost of living increases a couple times over the course of 10 years.
-Looking at time card, you are still only getting 2 weeks (80 hours) of vacation/sick leave in one year.
+You’ve been told there’s no opportunity for growth.
+At least they’ve given you minimal cost of living increases a couple times over the course of 10 years.
+Looking at the time card, you are still only getting 2 weeks (80 hours) of vacation/sick leave in one year.
 Also, there’s no flexibility.
 If you have an 8am dentist appointment, you can’t work late to make up the time.
 Between yours and your kids’ appointments or sick days (at least one or two a month during the school year), there goes your 80 hours for the year.

 Scenario 2: You don’t love your job, but your workplace loves you.

 You can’t leave a boss and coworkers that love you and you need THIS job (security) to support your family.
 However, you wouldn’t stay in a personal relationship if someone made you feel guilty to stay, so why do you do it with your job?
 My friend, you are going to be miserable.
-I can speak from personal experience, this is the scenario that affected me the most, and once I finally bit the bullet and left, I was so glad I ended that bad relationship as I wrote about here.
+I can speak from personal experience, this is the scenario that affected me the most.
+Once I finally bit the bullet quit, I was so glad I left that job to match my stage in life.

 Scenario 3: You don’t love your job, and your workplace doesn’t love you either.